clear-nus/octopi/README.md

 This repository contains code for reproducing the experiments presented in "Octopi: Object Property Reasoning with Large Tactile-Language Models".
 In this paper, our first contribution is **PhysiCLeAR**, a GelSight tactile video dataset with physical property annotations and a natural language training and evaluation suite.

 We further propose **Octopi**, a multimodal LLM that is grounded on tactile signals.
 It is trained to describe the texture and physical properties of objects based on tactile videos and align its physical understanding with PhysiCLeAR's physical property labels.
-Octopi is able to use these tactile descriptions for zero-shot scenario reasoning.
+Octopi is able to use these tactile descriptions for scenario reasoning.
 Please check out the paper for more details and empirical results.

 <p align="center">
   <img src="./assets/model.png" width="80%">